- Cost Overview at a Glance

 - Attorney updates: $300–$1,000 per update depending on scope

-Use Online Services If:
+Use an Online Service If:

 - Your estate is under $500,000